-What Can a Handyman Do in Pierce, Washington?
+What Can a Handyman Do Without a License in Pierce, Washington?

 In Washington, most paid “handyman” work legally falls under the state Contractor Registration law—meaning you generally must be a registered contractor with L&I unless you only perform very limited, truly minor work and/or work exclusively as an employee of a registered contractor.
 Washington does not have a broad, easy “handyman exemption” like some states; the common rule is that advertising/performing construction work for the public typically requires contractor registration plus bond and insurance.
 Separately, specialty trades (electrical, plumbing, HVAC/refrigeration, gas piping) have additional state licensing that a handyman cannot bypass.